 I'm a Wellington-born New Zealander at heart, though I left permanently in 2003.
-Since then I have lived in Jinju, South Korea, Mumbai, India and Singapore, and I now live in Hamburg, Germany with my husband, two kids and two cats.
+Since then I have lived in Jinju (South Korea), Mumbai, Singapore, Hamburg and now Berlin, Germany.

 In 2019 I was accepted into the International MFA in Creative Writing & Literary Translation, offered by the Vermont University of Fine Arts, and graduated in July 2021.
 My thesis, a manuscript called AFTER THE QUAKE, made the long list for the wonderful Michael Gifkin’s Prize (2022), offered by Text Publishing.